neuralpain/qbactivator/res/doc/readme.txt

 19. Click Finish
 20. Exit the software
 21. Continue the script

+[ ----- EXTRA ---- The following steps is for activation --- ]
+[ ---------------- of Pro/Enterprise/Other QB products ----- ]

+ 1. Select Option 3 and open the QuickBooks software
+ 2. Click "Help" then "About..."
+ 3. Press CTRL+R+P
+ 4. Enter the code 99999930
+ 5. Click Next
+ 6. Click Finish
+ 7. Close QuickBooks

 @neuralpain // 'cause why not?
 With help from @Navish360